Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What are the limitations of a cash flow statement?

-“A cash flow statement is historically based,” said Katie Swanson, a certified public accountant, certified valuation analyst and assistant controller at Inter-State Studio & Publishing Co.
+“A cash flow statement is historically based,” explained Katie Swanson, a certified public accountant, certified valuation analyst and corporate controller at Inter-State Studio & Publishing Co.
 “It does not help a business look forward to manage cash today, next week or a month from now.
 Business owners are concerned with the ongoing operations of their business, not what happened last year.”

 Did You Know?Did you know